nnrustamo/mantiis/README.md

 ## External Dependencies

 - **OpenCV**: Used for image processing and computer vision tasks.
 For installation instructions, please refer to the [OpenCV Documentation](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html).
+Make sure to build with opencv_contrib.
 - **ALGLIB**: A numerical analysis and data processing library.
 You can download it from the [ALGLIB Website](https://www.alglib.net/download.php).

 ## Installation